sosmani1/Data410/index.md

 ![](https://predictivemedicine.northwell.edu/app/uploads/2021/04/osmani_headshot.jpg "SohebOsmani")

-Bio
-:  I'm a senior studying Data Science and Economics.
+Bio: I'm a senior studying Data Science and Economics.
 I'm from NYC.
 I love yams and munchkins.

 Here are *two truths and a lie* about me